County of Santa Barbara

 Contractor on Payroll as the Cuyama Valley Family Resource Center Coordinator, as follows:

-Contractor on Payroll as the Cuyama Valley Family Resource Center Coordinator for a total
+Services of Contractor on Payroll as the Cuyama Valley Family Resource Center Coordinator

 Board of Supervisors